caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 You can consider this "bibliotherapy", therapy via reading.
 The more motivated you are, the more likely bibliotherapy is to help.
 If you can also see a therapist, that support can make it significantly more likely you'll see improvements.
 If you have a therapist, they may even assign this book as supplemental homework.

-LINK TO BOOK

 ### Therapy

 You can think of Cognitive Behavioral Therapy as "Training".
 Therapists happen to be skilled personal trainers for CBT.
 Seeing a therapist regularly is the best option for working on these skills, it is the approach most likely to succeed.
 A therapist will determine how they can best help you, whether they make a formal diagnosis or not.

 Many health insurance plans only cover a limited number of therapists that are frequently overbooked.
 If you can see one of these it may be the most cost effective approach.
 If not, many other places offer a sliding scale and there are other assistance programs available.
 If you believe therapy would help you, there's a way to get it.